-12. Remove the hitch pin securing the extension inside

-- the axle.
-Pull out the transport. - 13.
-Install the wheel assembly onto the extension on the cutterbar side of the table, insert lock pin into spindle mount and secure with safety clip.
+- 12. Remove the hitch pin securing the extension inside the axle.
+Pull out the extension and relocate the pin to secure for transport. - 13.
+Install the wheel assembly onto the extension on the cutterbar side of the table, insert lock pin into spindle mount and secure with safety clip. - 14.
+Install the transport axle jack to support the weight at the rear of the table.